 I am an avid runner and run every morning.
-For the longest time I have always been told that running is bad for the knees.
+A lot of people are now taking up running as an activity but are also scared of running due to the various myths floating around.
+For the longest time, I have been hearing that running is bad for the knees.
 More often than not this statement always comes from people who are not runners or even attempted to run.
 They are the sedentary doctors.

-According to me ‘Running is not bad for the knees’, however what’s important is to have the right posture while running.
-There are number of running techniques which can really help you to increase your endurance and boost stamina.
+According to me ‘Running is not bad for the knees’, however, what’s important is to have the right posture and form while running.
+There are a number of running techniques which can really help you to increase your endurance and boost stamina.

 Today, there are two distinct running styles – Gliders and Gazelles style exhibited by Ironman’s best runners.
 Ironman is a series of long-distance triathlon race that includes swimming, biking and running.
 One can choose these running techniques according to your body.